Free Pictures of Butterflies

 Speckled butterfly for sure, not always in woods though

 While the butterfly is frequently seen guarding sunny spots in woodlands, its actual range extends to gardens and hedgerows.
 Very territorial the butterfly will spiral into the sky at the approach of intruders.

 Arguably the most beautiful butterfly in the UK, the swallowtail is now restricted to a few locations in the fen country of east anglia.
 It is the only member of the Papilionidae family that is resident in the UK.
 Severely threatened after the second world war the butterfly's habitat is now protected and numbers are improving again.

 I know many butterflies are migratory but this butterfly does it in style.
 Wintering in North Africa the butterfly arrives in the UK in August sometimes in fantastic numbers as in 2009.
 Painted Lady's are widespread and have been recorded in the Orkney's, Shetlands and even Iceland.
 It is also found in large parts of Asia and the Americas.

-Free Pictures of Meadow Brown Butterflies - Maniola jurtina
+Meadow Brown Butterflies - Maniola jurtina

 Common member of Brown Family that never fails to delight